matbor/mqtt2chrome/README.md

 **Option-A**

-We are now in the 'chrome web store'.
+We are now in the 'chrome web store', but check the version as it might be behind.
 Simply visit the chrome webstore and search for mqtt2chrome [or click here](https://chrome.google.com/webstore/detail/mqtt2chrome/jfcmchhmjkddfoekjbkljcfpdjnpailh)

 **Option-B** *(Below is if you are running from the source from github)*